mkaz/hastie/README.md

 --------------------------------------------------------------------------------

 ### TODO
 * Create LESS converter for stylesheets
 * Create syntax highlighting blocks

-* Allow misc parameters in head section
 * Add ability to support rss.xml

 * Read .html files and apply template, no markdown

-* Expand example templates to use categories, limit and new feature sets
+* Expand examples to use categories, limit and new feature sets

 #### Bugs